OpenBMP/OpenBMP.github.io/getting_started.md

 # Getting Started with OpenBMP

 This guide walks through the steps to install an OpenBMP system using PostgreSQL on a single VM instance using docker-compose.
-You should have docker and docker-compose already installed.

 ## VM Sizing
 Sizing depends on the number of prefixes being monitored and the number of BGP updates